mmcclimon/mcclimon.org/content/blog/20230802-goofy-program-header-folder.md

 Subject, and Date are all headers.
 (CC is also a header, but BCC is _not_ a header, even though it looks like one; email is weird.)
 There's a lot more your mail client probably hides from you, because most people don't ever need to care about them.
-They contain thing like authentication information (DKIM-Signature, Authentication-Results headers), the path it took to get to your inbox (Received headers), information about the structure of the message (Content-Type, Content-Transfer-Encoding), and lots of other stuff
+They contain things like authentication information (DKIM-Signature, Authentication-Results headers), the path it took to get to your inbox (Received headers), information about the structure of the message (Content-Type, Content-Transfer-Encoding), and lots of other stuff